AndreasBjortoft/disc-golf-throw-prediction/README.md

 - Preprocessed EMG signals (normalization, synchronization, and feature preparation)
 - Preprocessed and analyzed force plate data for integration with other modalities
 - Contributed to report writing, data visualization, and final project presentation
+- Provided disc golf expertise for experimental design and data interpretation
 ---

 ## ⚙️ Tech Stack